YogiReddy7396/PowerBI-sales-overview-dashboard/README.md

 ## 📌 Overview

 This project is an interactive Power BI dashboard designed to analyze sales performance across multiple dimensions such as country, category, customer, and time.
-It helps in understanding business trends and making data-driven decisions.
+It helps in identifying trends, evaluating performance, and supporting data-driven decision-making.

 ---